Tay04/SQL-Injection-Detection-Techniques/README.md

 # SQL Injection Detection Techniques

 ## Overview
 This repository contains the dataset and experimental results for a study on SQL Injection (SQLi) detection techniques.
-The study compares signature-based, machine learning, deep learning, and hybrid deep learning approaches under controlled experimental conditions to evaluate their detection performance and limitations.
+The study compares signature-based, machine learning, deep learning, and hybrid approaches under controlled experimental conditions to evaluate their detection performance and limitations.

 The following techniques are implemented:
 - Signature-Based (**Aho–Corasick**)